 What to Include in a Welcome Webinar

 Skip the lengthy paper packet and add a video welcome to your new member emails.
-In addition to necessary information, you can include brief introductions from other active members, and have them share what your organization means to them.
+In addition to necessary information, you can include brief introductions from other active members.
+They can even share what your organization means to them.

-When new members see “regular” people like them discuss their love of an organization, or a transformative story of how they found value in an organization, they are more likely to feel instantly engaged and inspired.
+When new members see “regular” people discuss their love of an organization, they may feel instantly engaged and inspired.

 Help You Go Green

-Beyond providing a more engaging experience, you’re also potentially replacing dozens of paper packet mailers that could lay untouched in drawers or thrown in the trash.
+Welcome webinars are also good for the environment.
+You’re potentially replacing dozens of paper packet mailers that could lay untouched in drawers or thrown in the trash.
 Did you know that Americans, on average, use 650 pounds of paper a year—each?
 If your organization has goals to “go green” and become more eco-friendly, this is a great first step.

 Welcome Members Who Cannot Attend In-Person Orientations

 Video welcomes can also take the place of, or be used in addition to in-person new member orientations.
-Providing exciting and educational new member content via a webinar can help members who don’t have the means or time to attend these in-person events feel involved.
+Providing exciting and educational new member content via a webinar can help members who can’t attend these in-person events

 Create Opportunities for Current Members to Volunteer

-In addition to providing value to new members, the process of recording short interviews or statements can offer plenty of opportunities for current members to volunteer without the time commitment of serving on a committee.
+In addition to providing value to new members, the process of recording short interviews or statements can offer plenty of other benefits.
+For example: opportunities for current members to volunteer without the time commitment of serving on a committee.